-CAR RENTAL: My partner and I rented an SUV, high clearance for off-road and winter driving.
-We did anticipate at least two nights sleeping in the car, so we packed along pillows, blankets, and our camping kit.
+My partner and I rented an SUV with high clearance for off-road and winter driving.
+The first car that we got was filled with cigarette smells, so we switched out to a new car in Portland.
+We did anticipate at least some nights sleeping in the car, so we packed along with pillows, blankets, and our camping kit.

-For the rest of the trip, we booked hotels along the way and stayed at a relative in east side of California.
+For the rest of the trip, we booked hotels along the way and stayed at a relative on the east side of California.

-15 Best Stops for Your Seattle to California Road Trip (All are in California)
+15 Best Stops for Your Seattle to California Road Trip (All in California)

 - Mobius Arch Loop Trail, Alabama Hills